Bhagavad Gita Chapter 2 Verse 46 Meaning

 What is the main idea of Bhagavad Gita 2.46?

+The Gita addresses the eternal soul with characteristic directness here.
 To the Brahmana who has known the Self, all the Vedas are of as much use as a reservoir of water would be in a place where there is a flood.
-This verse emphasizes soul with clarity and purpose.
+Within the broader arc of Chapter 2, this verse builds on Krishna's systematic...

 How can I apply Bhagavad Gita 2.46 in daily life?